 Hydropathy, Hydrotherapy, and Therapeutic Community

 Revamped by Austrian Vincent Priessnitz after decades of relative obscurity, hydropathy’s heyday in America began in the 1840s through its promotion by several disillusioned graduates of American medical schools.
 Historians who have written on the movement have for the most part localized their studies to its manifestations on the east coast, neglecting its influence on later health movements.
 Indeed, Jane B. Donegan has held its decline to have taken place in the years following the Civil War, largely because she restricted her study to New York.
-I contend that some of its core tenets continued to hold sway in the first decade of Eureka Springs’s existence, although Harry Weiss and Howard Kemble’s distinction between hydropathy and hydrotherapy is helpful in understanding the altered form the crusade t on in the late nineteenth century.
+I contend that some of its core tenets continued to hold sway in the first decade of Eureka Springs’s existence, although Harry Weiss and Howard Kemble’s distinction between hydropathy and hydrotherapy is helpful in understanding the altered form the crusade took on in the late nineteenth century.

 Weiss and Kemble have argued that hydropathy, in its earliest and most radical years, was characterized by strict adherence to routines (often involving copious exercise and various kinds of baths at strange hours), abstinence from stimulating food/drink, the exclusion of therapeutic drug use, and a vehement opposition to mainstream medicine.
 In contrast, they have understood hydrotherapy to have been less radical; most proponents were not only hydrotherapists, and they did not espouse a therapeutic strategy that relied exclusively on water.
 There was also more of an effort put forth by its main practitioners to provide a scientific foundation for the water’s efficacy and less of a tendency to denounce mainstream medicine.
 Instead, many of these men published in standard medical journals and associated with regular physicians.